parascoding/Mechanics-notes/README.md

 ## Spirng Constant
-* Elasticity - The propery of an material b virtue of which it tends to regain it'soriginal form.
+* Elasticity - The propery of an material by the virtue of which it tends to regain its original form.
 * Spring const - force required to produce unit extension in a spring.
 * Thick wire has lower spring const and it decreases with length and increases with curl density.
 * Time period - 2 pi root m by k